Isenach: Raising the river

 In the mid-18th century a mill was constructed as Lambsheim, the Lambsheimer Mühle.
 In order to provide this mill with a stronger gradient, the stream bed above the mill with raised by 2 m over a length of about 1400 m, and some of the river's water was diverted into a new mill channel.
 However, the combination of this situation and a later straightening of the Isenach further upstream, caused floods in Lambsheim whenever it rained heavily.
 In 2008, after more than 250 years, the raising of the riverbed was reverted and the stream was restored to its old riverbed.
 The dirt excavated from the old riverbed contained naturally occurring arsenic and had to be treated as chemical waste.
 The mill channel was considered industrial heritage and was preserved.
 Water is continuously pumped into the channel to prevent it from falling dry.
-The total cost of the restautation project was 780 000 euros; the state of Rhineland-Palatinate contributed over 500 000 euros.
+The total cost of the restoration project was 780 000 euros; the state of Rhineland-Palatinate contributed over 500 000 euros.